 - Better quality of life in Baltic cities

 - Positive economic development by initiating dialogue between city residents, the private sector and the public sector

 - Sustainable development in Baltic cities and regions

 - Planning and construction that reflects the socio-economic, cultural and political life of the cities is a tool to achieve these goals

 Planning Cities Commission approaches a range of urban planning issues relating to both public and private domains, such as Infrastructure and Commerce, Life and Cultural Heritage, Public Facilities, Technical Facilities and Transportation and Planning Methods.
 Read more

-A new Chairman will be appointed during the seminar.
+A new Chairman was appointed during the seminar.